kennytilton/matrix/cljs/mxintro/README.md

 lein clean
 lein fig:build
 ````
-This will auto compile and send all changes to the browser without the
-need to reload.
-After the compilation process is complete, you will
-get a Browser Connected REPL.
+This will auto compile and send all changes to the browser without the need to reload.
+After the compilation process is complete, you will get a Browser Connected REPL.
 A web page should appear on a browser near you with a header saying just "hello, Matrix".

+For issues, questions, or comments, ping us at kentilton on gmail, or @hiskennyness on Slack in the #Clojurians channel.

 ## Dataflow